Cutter & Buck on Shopify: Premium Golf & Corporate Polos

 Two of the fastest ways to get started:

 - Install Supply Master from the Shopify App Store and start the free trial: apps.shopify.com/supply-master.
-Cutter & Buck is one of the suppliers you can add without credentials — useful if you want to evaluate the integration before opening a wholesale account elsewhere.
+Cutter & Buck is one of the suppliers you can add without credentials — useful if you want to evaluate the integration before opening a wholesale account with Cutter & Buck.

 - Email the Comstack team at support@comstack.com with your Cutter & Buck use case (country-club pro shop, corporate company store, premium decorator, golf retailer, multi-supplier merchant).
 They can recommend the right program-and-fabric filter set and in many cases handle the entire Cutter & Buck onboarding on your behalf.